Our Music

 Black Orpheus

 Enter the Bossa Nova with this delightful and popular film score composed by Luiz Bonfá.
-It is not unknown for our audience to sing along to this one!
+It is not uncommon for our audience to sing along to this one!

 Modadji.

 Dave Grusin is nothing short of brilliant when he wrote this beautiful and edgy funk number.
-Somehow, we manage to reinterpret it without a keyboard player.
+Somehow, we managed to reinterpret it without a keyboard player.
 We love playing this tune.

 Pessimisticism.

-Time for some funk with fabulous Crusaders tune!
+It’s time for some funk with a fabulous Crusaders tune!
 Oh yeah!

 Song for my Father